plmcdowe/Cisco-and-Bash/README.md

 ## [ 1 ] **Intro:**
 IOS.sh has been available in Cisco since *early* IOS 15.
-It is a shell environment that peels back the Cisco CLI, allowing many familiar Bash/Shell commands.
+It is a shell environment that allows many familiar Bash/Shell commands, plus standard Cisco commands.
 IOS.sh can be enabled epehmerally with: `terminal shell` from privileged exec.
 Or, it can be configured as a permenant feature with:
 ```